KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 1, Introduction.md

     <kbd><img src="images/image-p1-021.png" width="66%"/></kbd><br/><sub>*[XML response](http://jsru.kb.nl/sru/sru?x-collection=GGC&recordSchema=dcx&operation=searchRetrieve&query=%22KW%20XKZ%20160%22) for [Wat is er op de kermis te zien?](https://resolver.kb.nl/resolve?urn=PPN:205278043) from the KB SRU service.
 Screenshot d.d.
 30-03-2021*</sub>

 ## Limitations
-These options are already quite cool, but they have their limitations.
+These functionalities offer decent ways to interact with the objects, but they have their limitations.
 For instance, if you
 * want to get a quick visual impression/overview of all highlights combined
 * want to download all pm.
 11.0000 images from the out-of-copyright (public domain) highlights in various resolutions
 * want to have the highlights as PDFs